wilzh40/StrobeSpark/README.md

 StrobeSpark
 ===========
+Made at CodeDay SV 2014.

-An strobelight that parses music through SparkCore, iOS, and a node.js backend.
+A webapp that parses music through simple javascript and sends the BPM to a Sparkcore-powered strobelight.